-Santiago Casilla returns to Athletics on a 2-year contract
+Santiago Casilla returns to A's on $11M, 2-year contract

 OAKLAND, Calif.
+(AP) -- No hard feelings about leaving San Francisco for Santiago Casilla.
+He is focused on his second stint with Oakland, the place the hard-throwing reliever received his big league start.

+''There is a big part of my heart with the Athletics because they believed in me in the first place when they signed me and they believed in me again when they re-signed me,'' he said Friday. ''They taught discipline, they taught me how to play the game of baseball.
+There are so many things I have to thank the A's for getting my start in the major leagues.''

-(AP) -- Relief pitcher Santiago Casilla is crossing the bay again, re-joining the Oakland Athletics with a two-year contract Friday after seven seasons with San Francisco.
+Casilla is crossing the bay once again, re-joining the A's with an $11 million, two-year contract after seven seasons with the Giants.

-While the right-hander lost his job as closer last season for the Giants' struggling bullpen, he provides A's manager Bob Melvin with some options of when to use him.
+While the right-hander lost his job as closer in mid-September last season for the Giants' struggling bullpen, he provides A's manager Bob Melvin with some options of when to use him.
 Casilla could be called upon to help handle ninth-inning duties along with regular closer Sean Doolittle, while Ryan Dull also could be in the mix.

 ''To be able to sign an experienced late-inning reliever who has performed in multiple World Series games makes our bullpen deeper and obviously better,'' Melvin said by text message. ''Great sign for us.''